MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - To enforce a different indentation or to preserve trailing blank lines or whitespaces, use the three backticks (**```**) enclosing.
 - By default, TMDL serializer will enclose with backticks if the expression value contains anything that could cause a modification on roundtrip (for example, trailing whitespaces, blank lines with whitespaces).

-Expressions enclosed with three backtick (**```**) are read verbatim including indentation, blank lines and whitespaces.
+Expressions enclosed with three backticks (**```**) are read verbatim including indentation, blank lines and whitespaces.
 The delimiter should be applied immediately following the equal sign (**=**) and the line following the expression and cannot have anything after it, like in the following example:

 ```tmdl
 table Table1